silinternational/idp-id-broker/README.md

 ## Setup ##
 1. Clone this repo
 2. Delete the .git/ folder
-3. [Windows users]: Edit Vagrantfile to specify whatever IP address you want, and adjust the sycned folder that gets mounted as /data if you need to
+3. [Windows users]: Edit Vagrantfile to specify whatever IP address you want, and adjust the synced folder that gets mounted as /data if you need to
 4. Copy ```local.env.dist``` to ```local.env```
 5. Review config files in `common/config/main.php` and `frontend/config/main.php`